-Cucumber raita is an Indian side or dip made with yogurt, fresh cucumbers, herbs and spices.
-Cucumber raita is one of the most commonly made accompaniment to go with a biryani, pulao or any Indian meal.
-A basic raita is made of yogurt, mild spice powders and favorite veggies or fruits.
+Cucumber Raita is an Indian side or dip made with yogurt, fresh cucumbers, herbs and spices.
+Cucumber Raita is one of the most commonly made accompaniment to go with a biryani, pulao or any Indian meal.
+A Basic Raita is made with yogurt, mild ground spices and favorite veggies or fruits.
 Onions, tomatoes, cucumber are few veggies that are often used.

-Cucumber raita is refreshing, cooling and comforting to the palate.
-Though there are many other kinds of raita like onion raita, mint raita and boondi raita, Cucumber raita is much preferred to go with a spicy biryani, especially during summers.
+This Cucumber Raita is refreshing, cooling and comforting to the palate.
+Though there are many other kinds of raita like onion raita, mint raita and boondi raita, Cucumber Raita is much preferred to go with a spicy biryani, especially during summers.

 Cucumbers are naturally cooling to the body, so a cucumber raita tones down the heat in your meal.
 It is simple to make and all you need is basic ingredients used in Indian cooking.

 Making a good thick and delicious cucumber raita is easy if you choose the right ingredients.

 Use fresh long cucumbers preferably those without seeds.
 Avoid using sour cucumbers.
 You may peel them if you prefer.
 I usually peel them and chop to bite sized pieces.
 You can also grate using a grater that has slightly large holes.

 If you prefer to keep the skin then choose English cucumbers or Japanese cucumbers as they have thinner skin & don’t need to be peeled.
 Indian cucumbers usually have tougher skin so they are peeled and then cubed or grated.